Best ₹5 Lakh Health Insurance Plans 2026 (Budget Pick)

 Best for: Those who prioritize claim settlement reliability above all else.

-At ₹5 lakh, HDFC ERGO Optima Secure gives you 2x cover from Day 1 (effectively ₹10 lakh available in the first year itself through automatic recharge).
+Note that HDFC's flagship Optima Secure Plus, which we recommend at higher cover levels, is not sold at the ₹5 lakh tier – this is the base Optima Secure.
+At ₹5 lakh, it gives you 2x cover from Day 1 (effectively ₹10 lakh available in the first year itself through automatic recharge).
 This makes it one of the few plans where ₹5 lakh doesn't actually feel like ₹5 lakh.

 Why it stands out at ₹5L: The 2x Day 1 cover effectively doubles your sum insured without paying double the premium.